 Tracy Packiam Alloway, PhD, is an award-winning psychologist, professor, author, and TEDx speaker.
 She has published 13 books and over 100 scientific articles on the brain and memory.
-She is an Associate Editor for the journal of Applied Cognitive Psychology, the Educational & Developmental Psychologist, and is on the Editorial Advisory Board for the Journal of Research in Reading.
+She is an Associate Editor for the journal of Applied Cognitive Psychology and the journal of Educational & Developmental Psychologist, and is on the Editorial Advisory Board for the Journal of Research in Reading.
 Her research is in the TOP 10 Cited list by Scopus and cited over 1000x.
 She blogs for Psychology Today and Huffington Post.

 Working Memory predicts academic success from kindergarten to college and is linked to learning in those with ADHD, dyslexia, and autism.

 Read research on how climbing a tree and seeing the glass as half full can be good for your health.

 Is lying a sign of good memory?
 Can social media be good for your brain?
 I explore these questions in my research.